AdaptiveCpp/AdaptiveCpp/README.md

 ## Why use hipSYCL over raw CUDA/HIP?
 * hipSYCL provides a modern C++ API, including automatic resource management via reference counting semantics (see the SYCL spec for more details).
 No more worrying about missing cudaFree() calls.
 * Openness. hipSYCL applications are written against an API that is an open standard (SYCL) instead of being locked to one specific vendor.
 * Portability.
-The hipSYCL input language is (at the moment) a slightly modified, annotated SYCL (see the corresponding section below).
+The hipSYCL input language is (at the moment) a slightly modified, annotated SYCL (see the corresponding section below, support for regular SYCL is on the way).
 This input language can be turned into regular SYCL with simple `#defines`.
+Note that there is also experimental support for ingesting regular SYCL code via a clang-based source-to-source transformation step.
 A hipSYCL application can hence run
    * via hipSYCL:
       * on AMD devices via AMD HIP on the ROCm platform
       * on NVIDIA devices via CUDA